 “The exhibition comes at a very important time, as violence and extremism prevail throughout the world, confirming the need for tolerance, understanding and coexistence.”

-On the occasion of the inauguration of the exhibition in valletta (Malta) on October 24, 2014.
+President of Malta, on the occasion of the inauguration of the exhibition in valletta (Malta) on October 24, 2014.

 “Email or text messages can be used to exchange information, but to understand someone requires personal contact, personal encounters, conversations eye to eye.
 Some of you have come a long way to be here, specifically for the personal dialogue, for the mutual exchange.
 Achieving mutual understanding might be enabled through an argument with someone, resulting in agreement.”